Call/WhatsAppText +1 (302) 613-4617

 Critique Response Conventions

-A professional critique response at Animation Mentor follows a specific structure that mirrors studio notes culture: acknowledge the specific note with precision (name the animation principle—overlapping action, spacing, arc—not just “the movement”), demonstrate understanding of why the issue affects the read, and outline a technically specific revision plan with reference to frame numbers, graph editor adjustments, or reference study approach.
-Vague acknowledgements, over-apologetic tones, or responses that ask mentor to clarify feedback they already explained clearly are all signs of insufficient professional development.
-Our specialists write critique responses that hit every convention.
+A professional critique response follows a specific structure: acknowledge the specific note with precision (name the animation principle — overlapping action, spacing, arc), demonstrate understanding of why the issue affects the read, and outline a technically specific revision plan with reference to frame numbers.
+“I’ll fix the timing” tells your mentor nothing.
+“I’m going to add four frames of hang time at the apex (frames 28–31)” demonstrates understanding.

 02